Jim Palandri

 the thermodynamic database for GASWORK, SOLVGAS, and VOLCAL.
 These

-volcanic gas modeling programs are analogous to programs Chim-XPT,
+volcanic gas modeling programs are analogous to Chim-XPT,

-Solveq-XPT, and Geocal-XPT except that the mobile phase carrying the
+Solveq-XPT, and Geocal-XPT except that the mobile phase carrying all

-Handy links below, to mostly local reference info.
-Some *off-site
+Handy links to mostly local reference info and where off-site* may

 Items related to local applications Chim-XPT, Solveq-XPT, and